lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

+After verifying message_3, the Responder is assured that the Initiated has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Responder can compute the key.
+The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.

 # Error Handling {#error}